 According to recent statistics, about 1.1 billion people in the world are smokers and about 10 million cigarettes are purchased every minute around the world.
 Apart from creating a plume of toxic gases, cigarettes leave a much longer effect on the environment in the form of cigarette butts.
-"The Scream" Trash Art by Bernard Pras - CulturalBook.
-2011 in Lego: the year's news - in pictures.
-What Are We Eating?
-About - Food For Change.
-Food For Change is a feature-length documentary film focusing on food co-ops as a force for dynamic social and economic change in American culture.
+Cigarette butts can take up to 12 years to degrade.
+Moreover, a new study has rated cigarette butts as one of the most ubiquitous forms of garbage in the world that have been found to be toxic to saltwater and freshwater fish.

 This is the first film to examine the important historical role played by food co-ops, their pioneering quest for organic foods, and their current efforts to create regional food systems.
 Additionally, the film shows how the co-op movement strengthens communities where they are located, enhancing local economies and food security.
 The goal is to educate a wide national audience about the principles of cooperation with a focus on food.
 The project began when award-winning filmmaker and co-op member Steve Alves was asked to make a film for the Franklin Community Co-op, located in Greenfield, Massachusetts.

+Seven years in the making, the film is now done.
+About the On Line Cookbook.
+Welcome to the On Line Cookbook We hope you enjoy using our cookbook.
 We have recipes from all over the world, contributed by cooks of all backgrounds, from single parents to professional chefs.
 We strive to make the cookbook as natural to navigate as possible.
 You'll find our cookbook fast and easy, without a lot of time-consuming graphics (we'd hate to make you late for dinner!)
 The recipes are navigated with a Table of Contents and an Index, just like a hardcopy cookbook.
 A word search helps you find any recipe containing any word or phrase.
-At The Intersection Of Food, Drink And Today's Lifestyle.
-5 organic wine-of-the-month clubs to try.
-Organic wines — made from grapes and other ingredients grown without synthetic fertilizers and pesticides — are ideal for oenophiles concerned about their health and the planet.
+As new recipes are added, we can notify you by email with our Mailing List.
+The On Line Cookbook is hosted by Synergetic Data Systems Inc., a small software development company whose founder happens to like to cook.

 The approach on the design was influenced by Alexandra’s simplicity in character and her love for supporting local communities and charities.
 TheKnot.com - Wedding Planning - Wedding Ideas- Wedding Dresses.
 Expert Consulting to the Wedding and Honeymoon Industry | Engaging Concepts.
 The red hot business of divorce celebration.
 12 November 2014Last updated at 20:27 ET By Barbara Balfour Business reporter Even shooting ranges are benefiting from the growing popularity of celebrating divorce in the US After finalising a painful divorce Wendy Lewis decided there was only one way to celebrate - by blasting her wedding dress with a machine gun.